-Aloo beans or potato beans recipe: I’ll tell you what or who this recipe is perfect for – you’re not feeling very inspired on what to cook for lunch or dinner, you like/love aloo potatoes, you have some beans lying around and you just want to make a one pot recipe with it.
+Aloo beans recipe or potato beans recipe: I’ll tell you what or who this recipe is perfect for – you’re not feeling very inspired on what to cook for lunch or dinner, you like/love aloo potatoes, you have some beans lying around and you just want to make a one pot recipe with it.
 This is an adaption of the popular cooking technique One Pot One Shot or OPOS, a term coined by RK and popularised through his Facebook group United by Food.

 Making pressure cooker recipes is super simple, once you have tried a few combinations and formulae, it can be applied to pretty much any ingredients you have in hand.